A scribler by profession and preference, Larry M Edwards is an award-winning investigative journalist, author and editor.

 In 1995, Edwards founded and edited The Sailing Site, an online source for sailing news and events around the world.
 He later sold it to a sailing publication in the United Kingdom.

-Stop by for a visit at the next mountain man rendezvous at Mesa Grande (near Dudley's Bakery in Santa Ysabel) and say, "Howdy!"
+Stop by for a visit at the next mountain man rendezvous at the Mataguay Boy Scout Reservation (October, beyond Dudley's Bakery in Santa Ysabel), or near Lake Morena (May) and say, "Howdy!"
 And remember to ask for the Fiddlin' Friar.
 Folks thereabouts have never heard of that Larry Edwards character.
 Wagh!